Serenity; a poem

 and in its place; ineffable beauty,

-serenity I can rest in,
+serenity one can rest in,

 where noise and silence co-exist